Keyclic/docs-en/technical.rst

 Every client of the API must send a key identifying his application in the request header

 If you are developing a client to work with an existing Keyclic application, you have to know the application's key.
-Else if you wish to develop a client for a new application, please contact Keyclic.
+Otherwise, if you wish to develop a client for a new application, please contact Keyclic.
 They will create the new application, configure it and send you the corresponding key.

 Examples of an application's key :